Leadership

 Emmanuel NGOR

-Mr. Ngor received his Master of Science in Computing from Loughborough University, United Kingdom.
-He is a South Sudanese-born Canadian.
+Mr. Ngor's contributions to the United Nations demonstrate his commitment to advancing sustainable technology and supporting the Organization's strategic goals.
+He received his Master of Science in Computing from Loughborough University, United Kingdom.
+Emmanuel Ngor is a South Sudanese-born Canadian.

 Jana WARMING